HeberTU/ml-system-learning-resources/README.md

 # ml-system-learning-resources

 This is a curated list of resources about Machine Learning Systems.
 Please feel free to contribute any items that should be included.
-Items are generally added at the top of each section so that more fresh items are featured more prominently.

 ## Contents
 - [Machine Learning handbook links](#Machine-Learning-handbook-links)